solana-labs/solana-web3.js/packages/rpc-transport-http/README.md

 );
 ```

+##### `fromJson`

+An optional function that takes the response as a JSON string and converts it to a JSON value.
+The request payload is also provided as a second argument.
+When not provided, the JSON value will be accessed via the `response.json()` method of the fetch API.

 ##### `headers`

 An object of headers to set on the request.
 Avoid [forbidden headers](https://developer.mozilla.org/en-US/docs/Glossary/Forbidden_header_name).
 Additionally, the headers `Accept`, `Content-Length`, and `Content-Type` are disallowed.